SEND Update - October 2023

 Bespoke 20 mins slots booked by school with PDSS

-Physical Difficulties Support Service – Access to Education (birmingham.gov.uk)
+You can book your place on Physical Difficulties Support Service on the Access to Education website.

 Communication & Autism Team:

 The Communication and Autism Team are pleased to offer a range of Autism Education Trust courses designed to enable settings to improve inclusion for their autistic children and young people.
 All materials are co-produced with autistic young people, education staff, parents and the major UK autism charities.
-The attached fliers give further detail on the following training modules available – for further information please contact Wendy peel at Wendy.Peel@birmingham.gov.uk
+The attached fliers give further detail on the following training modules available – for further information email Wendy Peel: Wendy.Peel@birmingham.gov.uk.

 AET Leadership, Inclusion and Structural Reasonable Adjustments – course for EYS and for school age